pechavarriaa/Tcp_Python-Server_Kotlin-Android-Client/README.md

 saves the to-do list items to be later be retrived by the client via an api from flask set up in the server

+#### Server configuration
+After getting a domain (todolist.live) set up the flask app with gunicorn and nginx as shown in the following [blog](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04)

 ### Client side
 The client side of this application is an android app, that